regoprogrammer/Iris-Classification-Bharat-Intern/README.md

 ## Overview

  This project is to train our own supervised machine learning model using Iris Flower Classification Project with Machine Learning.
-Through this project, we learned about machine learning, data analysis, data visualization, model creation, etc.
+Using techniques of machine learning, data analysis, data visualization, model creation, etc.

 ## Getting Started